Rare 1975 & 1982 Dimes: No Mint Mark Errors Explained

 Before professional grading, you can identify a coin you have with the Coin ID Scanner app.
 You just need to take a photo of a coin and upload it in the app.
 Voilà!
 You get all the necessary numismatic information just in a few clicks.

-With all these variations, the hunt for rare dimes is a rewarding experience for collectors.
-If you ever come across a 1975 dime with no mint mark or a 1982 no mint mark dime, it’s worth taking the time to have them professionally graded.
-Even the more common 1982 d dime or 1975 dimes may be expensive if they’re in pristine, uncirculated condition.
+With all these variations, the hunt for rare specimens is a rewarding experience for collectors.
+If you ever come across one from the 1982 D dime error list or any other, it’s worth taking the time to have them professionally graded.

 coin icon